intel/llvm/sycl/doc/design/IfDevice.md

 ## Phased implementation

-Although the main motivation for the "if\_device" extension is to enable a 1-pass compiler, it can still be implemented in our existing multi-pass compiler.
-This is useful because it allows us to gain experience using this extension even before we implement the 1-pass compiler.
+This document presents two designs for the "if\_device" extension.
+The first is a trivial implementation that works in a multi-pass compiler like DPC++.

-This document, therefore, describes two implementations.
-The first is a trivial implementation that works in the current multi-pass compiler.
-The other is the design that we will ultimately use in the 1-pass compiler.
+The second is a hypothetical implementation that could work in a 1-pass compiler.

 ## Multi-pass compiler implementation